-A Pair of Pambadam Ear Ornaments South India, Tamil Nadu c.
-1900 Metal alloy 2 3/4 in.
+A Pair of Pambadam Ear Ornaments Tamil Nadu, circa 1900 Metal alloy 2 3/4 in.
 (7 cm.) wide

 Traditionally, these ear ornaments would have been worn as a sign of prestige and respectability amongst South Indian communities.
 Both men and women would start stretching their earlobes at a young age, as the length of earlobes was indicative of high caste.
 They simultaneously represent the three worlds (Triloka) of Hindu belief: the physical (earthly) world, the astral plane, and the spiritual universe of the gods.